marcos-abreu/gulp-bower-subset/README.md

 ### `options.binders`
 Type: `String`

-Full path to a custom binders folder, where you can create special binders for components subsets not originally supported by `gulp-bower-subset`.
+Path to a custom binders folder (relative to `options.cwd`), where you can create special binders for components `subsets` not originally supported by `gulp-bower-subset`.

 To understand more about `subset` and `binders` read the following section.

 ## Subsets

 More often than not client applications needs only a subset of some of its dependencies - this allows the application to have better control over its dependencies.
-To active this define a `dependencies-subset` entry in the `bower.json` file for your project with the necessary subset for each component.
+To active this define a `dependencies-subset` entry in the `bower.json` file of your project with the necessary subset entries for each component.

 How to define subsets will vary from component to component, by default `gulp-bower-subset` will treat each subset item as individual file entries and it will include each in the stream instead of the main component file.